international conversations and research

 UK project coordinators

-Professor Bob Giddings, University of Northumbria, Newcastle
+Professor Bob Giddings, School of the Built Environment, Northumbria University, Newcastle

-Dr Robert Rogerson, Director, Institute for Future Cities, University of Strathclyde Glasgow
+Dr Robert Rogerson, Director, Institute for Future Cities, University of Strathclyde, Glasgow

 Dr Marcus Jefferies, School of Architecture & Built Environment University of Newcastle, Callaghan, NSW